Mohammad-M-AbuBader/Mohammad-M-AbuBader/README.md

 -->
 <h1>About Me 📌</h1>

-- 👋 I am Majd Khasib
+- 👋 I am Mohammad-M-AbuBader
 - 💻 I am currently working as a CTO at a local startup
 - 🌱 I am currently focusing on learning DSA and Flutter
 - 💁‍♂️ I am also working as a TA at Birzeit unversity